 A distributor’s supply and design chain services provide access to leading edge technologies, while also assuring that designed-in components meet regulatory standards as well as other cost, availability and manufacturability requirements.
 Only authorized broadline distributors have the breadth and depth of product and industry knowledge to be able to provide OEMs with a true across the board systems level-approach to eco-design.

 Distributors understand that no matter how outstanding a technology may be, it is of little value to engineers without the expertise to effectively incorporate it into their designs.
 Distributors know that people have distinct preferences about how, where, and when they like to learn and provide customers with a wide range of informational services and educational opportunities that can satisfy the diverse needs of our customers.
-These services include product-focused e-newsletters, like Avnet’s Technology Review; quick technology primers, such as Avnet’s on-demand eeTechBrief webcasts; and in-depth, hands-on training, like Avnet’s SpeedWay and OnRamp design workshops.
+These services include product-focused e-newsletters, quick technology primers, and in-depth, hands-on training via design workshops.
 Of course, no job can be done properly without the right tools.
-Distributors like Avnet offer drop-in solutions, like reference designs and development kits that can save designers a great deal of time and money by eliminating the need to purchase expensive, off-the-shelf modules or design their own custom solutions.
+Distributors offer drop-in solutions, like reference designs and development kits that can save designers a great deal of time and money by eliminating the need to purchase expensive, off-the-shelf modules or design their own custom solutions.

 Step by Step